Reducing Your Risk of Colorectal Cancer

-Colon cancer can run in families.
+Colorectal cancer tends run in families because of its genetic components.
 If more than one close relative has developed colon cancer before age 60, you may be at increased risk.
-You may also be at risk if anyone in your family has been diagnosed with familial adenomatous polyposis (FAP) or hereditary nonpolyposis colorectal cancer (HNPCC).
+You may also be at risk if anyone in your family has been diagnosed with familial adenomatous polyposis

-If you have a strong family history of the disease, your doctor may recommend that you have a colonoscopy.
-After an initial colonoscopy, your doctor will recommend repeat colonoscopies depending on the findings.
+If you have a strong family history of the disease, your doctor may recommend that you have an early colonoscopy

 Talk to Your Doctor About the Benefits of Aspirin

 Some studies have found a link between aspirin use and reduced rates of colorectal cancer.
-Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before deciding to start aspirin therapy.
+Since taking aspirin can have side effects, including gastrointestinal bleeding, talk to your doctor before starting any aspirin therapy.

 Algra AM, Rothwell PM.
 Effects of regular aspirin on long-term cancer incidence and metastasis: a systematic comparison of evidence from observational studies versus randomised trials.

 Colorectal cancer.
 American Cancer Society website.
 Available at: http://www.cancer.org/acs/groups/cid/documents/webcontent/003096-pdf.pdf.
 Accessed January 3, 2017.

 Colorectal cancer.
 EBSCO DynaMed Plus website.
 Available at: http://www.dynamed.com/topics/dmp~AN~T113642/Colorectal-cancer.
 Updated August 18, 2016.
 Accessed January 3, 2017.